Larry Brown (basketball): Philadelphia 76ers: 1997–2003

-Detroit Pistons: 2003–2005
+Detroit Pistons and U.S. National Team: 2003–2005

-Brown won his first (and ultimately only) NBA Championship during his first year with the Detroit Pistons in 2004, defeating the Los Angeles Lakers four games to one in the 2004 NBA Finals.
+Brown was hired to replace Rick Carlisle to coach the Detroit Pistons.
+Brown won his first (and ultimately only) NBA championship during his first year with the Detroit Pistons in 2004, defeating the Los Angeles Lakers four games to one in the 2004 NBA Finals.
 By doing so, Brown became the first, and so far only, coach to lead teams to both NCAA and NBA titles.
 Brown is also the only NBA coach to take two teams (76ers and Pistons) to the NBA Finals against the same opponent (Los Angeles Lakers in 2001 and 2004), lose the first time, and win the second.

-In May 2005, rumors surfaced that Brown would become the Cleveland Cavaliers' team president as soon as the Detroit Pistons finished their postseason.
-The rumor, which was not dispelled by Brown, became a major distraction as the Pistons lost to the San Antonio Spurs in seven games in the 2005 NBA Finals.